rsepassi/picokernel/doc/virtio-net-blk.md

 # VirtIO Block and Network Device Support

+*Status (Oct 30): blk and net devices have been added, new interrupt flow is implemented.
+Next steps are documented at the end.*

 ## Overview

 This document outlines the design for adding virtio-blk (block device) and